• prevalence of unruptured (asymptomatic) intracranial aneurysms (UIA) ~ 0.5-5%

 • aneurysm rupture

-• balance the rupture risk per year versus patient life expectancy
+• wigh the risk of rupture per year against the patient’s life expectancy

-• a randomized trial comparing surgical and conservative management of unruptured aneurysms is not available and cannot be expected soon
+• a randomized trial comparing surgical and conservative management of unruptured aneurysms is not available and cannot be expected in the neart future

-• there is a paradox between the fact that, according to ISUIA, the risk of bleeding is low in small aneurysms (<7 mm ⇒ 0.7% per year) and the fact that most bleeding aneurysms in routine practice are < 7-10 mm
+• there is a paradox between the fact that, according to ISUIA, the risk of bleeding is low for small aneurysms (<7 mm ⇒ 0.7% per year) and the observation that most bleeding aneurysms in routine practice are in the 7-10 mm range

-• it is assumed that some aneurysms walk through a period of higher risk of rupture after their formation and then stabilize and move into a period of low risk of rupture – some of these aneurysms are likely to bleed shortly after their formation
+• it is assumed that some aneurysms undergo a period of higher risk of rupture after their formation, followed by stabilization and transition to a period of low risk – some of these aneurysms are likely to bleed shortly after their formation

-• it makes sense to treat only incidental aneurysms that, for example, grow or change their shape
+• therefore, it makes sense to treat only incidental aneurysms that grow or change their shape

 • long-term stable aneurysms have a low risk of bleeding